maunope/DifferentiaPressureSensor/UI_GUIDE.md

 ### Web Server page

-Selecting "Web Server" from the Main Menu and confirming will display a QR code.
-Scan this with your phone to visit the data file download page, scroll the rotary encoder to access the plain text URL
+When you start the web server from the menu, the device will connect to your Wi-Fi and display a QR code and a URL on the OLED screen.
+You can scan the QR code or enter the URL into a web browser on a device connected to the same network.

 ```
 +--------------------+